canvasxyz/canvas/README.md

 $ npm run publish
 ```

+When the bug is fixed, we should be able to replace the `version.sh` script with `npm version --git-tag-version=false --workspaces=true --include-workspace-root=true --workspaces-update=true --save --save-exact`.

 ### Linting and Code Formatting

 We use `prettier` for code formatting.
 You should install the relevant